abetusk/scratch/notes/ideas.md

 ---

+* Forgive God, for he knows not what he does
+* A drop from the ocean

+---

 * an ancient relic grants a wish but the grantee unravels thinking there's a cost that never comes
 * a victim of a malevolent ghost (serial murdere, etc.) herself becomes a ghost